afogl001/pkf_arma-auot-save/README.md

 **1: "Find existing paths for saved games:"** = List all directories where "Arma: Cold Ware Assault" save files are located (within the user's home directory, aka '~').
 The results can be directly copy/pasted into the next option to avoid typing potentially log path names.

-**2: "Set path for saved games:"** = Specify the path the the save game directory you wish to set unlimited saves for.
+**2: "Set path for saved games:"** = Specify the path to the save game directory you wish to set unlimited saves for.
 You may manually type in a known path or copy one of the results from the option above.
 Do not include the save file name in the path.
 For example, if a save file is located at "/home/user001/ARMA/1985/save.fps", you would use "/home/user001/ARMA/1985" as your path.

 **3: "Setup systemd service and path for auto-save:"** = Writes a .service and a .path file for systemd, which are used to automate the "unlimited save" feature without manual intervention.
 It simply writes an "arma_auto_save.service" and "arma_auto_save.path" files and reloads the systemd deamon.
 It WILL NOT enable/activate the service, which is done via the next option.